wmglab-duke/ascent/docs/source/Validation.md

 </tr>
 <tr class="odd">
 <td align="center"style="vertical-align:middle" >Muscle</td>
-<td align="center"style="vertical-align:middle" >Used for the surrounding “medium”: Everything outside of the nerve and cuff, other than the saline layer between the nerve and cuff</td>
+<td align="center"style="vertical-align:middle" >Used for the surrounding "medium": Everything outside of the nerve and cuff, other than the saline layer between the nerve and cuff</td>
 <td align="center"style="vertical-align:middle" ><p>1/0.35 longitudinal</p>
 <p>1/0.086 radial</p></td>
 </tr>